 Prerequisite: instructor permission.
-Meets general academic requirement W.

 400-449.
 Seminar in English

 English Department seminars are offered once or twice a semester by different members of the department on a rotating basis.
 They are required of all senior English majors and may also be taken by juniors with instructor permission.